Gunnison County License Hearing Guide

 After Criminal Case Concludes

-- Classes/Programs That Must Be Completed: Depending on the specifics of your case and the court's orders, you may be required to complete alcohol or drug education classes, therapy programs, or community service.
+- Classes/Programs That Must Be Completed: Depending on the circumstances of your DUI, you may need to complete DUI education or therapy programs before your license can be reinstated.

 Gunnison County DMV Offices